lucyllewy/one-script-wsl2-systemd/README.md

 ## About

 This repository includes the files to set-up WSL2 distro to run systemd.
-This version is only compatible with Windows builds numbered **21286** and higher.

 ### What does it do